-I am very privileged to get to offer some advice from my experience publishing and writing children’s books, and one thing I am often asked about is working with illustrators in particular.
+I'm very fortunate to get the chance to offer some advice from my experience publishing and writing children’s books, and one thing I'm often asked about is working with illustrators in particular.

 “How do you find an illustrator?” and of course,

 “What should you include in your contract with your illustrator?”

 My suggestion is, do your research when you find one you like, or use an agency.

 What to look for:

 - work the illustrator has done before

-- can they work within your timeline and budget?
+- if they can work within your timeline and budget

 - a referral